nodejsafrica/workshoppers/Provisional HTML/README.md

 - Why was the file named *'index'* not something other than that?

 ### What's HTML?
-HTML is stands for HyperText Markup Language, there is no web application or website that does not some html codes.
+HTML stands for HyperText Markup Language, there is no web application or website that does not some html codes.
 Therefore, HTML is the building block of any application that runs in your browser from simple static webpages to dynamic pages.

 HTML being a markup language, meaning it should have some sort of tags or elements marking or matching up to something, right?
 Yes!
 HTML has it's own elements and tag that are represented in the browser and rendered in different forms according to it's uses.
 Like:
 `<img src="">` that's an image tag, if a src is passed in, it renders an image on the browser but `<p></p>` can not render an image on the browser.